 When the Hays Code was adopted in 1930, they articulated that, “though regarding motion pictures primarily as entertainment without any explicit purpose of teaching or propaganda, they know that the motion picture within its own field of entertainment may be directly responsible for spiritual or moral progress, for higher types of social life, and for much correct thinking.”

-William Wellman’s Safe in Hell (1931) starring Dorothy Mackaill as a call girl in hiding.
+William Wellman’s Safe in Hell (1931) stars Dorothy Mackaill as a call girl in hiding.
 Prostitution is a no no!

-Filmmakers took risks delivering a portrait of America with a punishing realism, and a creative freedom to portray taboo themes like crime (gangs and guns, violence), social dilemma’s (drug abuse, poverty and political unrest).
+Filmmakers took risks delivering a portrait of America with a punishing realism, and creative freedom to portray taboo themes like crime (gangs and guns, violence), and social dilemmas (drug abuse, poverty, and political unrest).
 And sexual relationships (adultery, promiscuity, deviance = homosexuality).
 In the 1930s filmmakers also sought to stir up controversy by screening queer characters, in order to shock audiences and drive up their ticket sales.
-The result, movies became more lewd, ruthless and vicious between 1930 and 1934.
-And Hollywood was it’s MOST queer from 1932-1934.
+As a result, movies became more lewd, ruthless, and vicious between 1930 and 1934.
+And Hollywood was its MOST queer from 1932-1934.

-Yet during the silent era to the mid thirties, gay characters were illustrated as stereotypes showcasing the popular tropes established by conventional hetero-normative gender bias.
+Yet during the silent era to the mid-thirties, gay characters were illustrated as stereotypes showcasing the popular tropes established by conventional hetero-normative gender bias.
 These archetypes were styled to be gender non-conformists.
-Queer men were fussy, effeminate and flamboyant.
-With high-pitched voices, the air under their feet and waving hands.
-Essentially, ‘fairies’ who were deployed as comic relief on the periphery of the drama.
-Real-life queers of the Depression era and later periods were exposed to cinematic images, the vast majority being caricatures in which gays and lesbians were often presented as targets of ridicule and contempt for their divine decadence.
+Queer men were fussy, effeminate, and flamboyant.
+With high-pitched voices, the air under their feet, and waving hands.
+Essentially, ‘fairies’ were deployed as comic relief on the periphery of the drama.
+Real-life queers of the Depression era and later periods were exposed to cinematic images, the vast majority being caricatured in which gays and lesbians were often presented as targets of ridicule and contempt for their divine decadence.
 ‘Entertainers play with gender ambiguity in Broadway thru a Keyhole (1933).‘ (Lugowski)

 Gender Reversals, Queerness, and a Nation in Crisis.–